 Information seeking is the process or activity of attempting to obtain and use information from both human and virtual sources.
 It is a basic skill that people in the 21st Century need for their academic and career work.
 LIS 587 addresses how to assist users of information services and libraries to accomplish this important task.
 The course addresses information seeking theories, methods and user behaviors with a goal of students gaining an understanding of how people seek, gather, retrieve and use information.
 The course draws on literature from library and information science, psychology and communications.
 Understanding information seeking is applicable broadly for information professionals.

-Up to 12 credits may be shared with the MA or MS degree.
-Up to six credits may be shared with another certificate.
+Up to 12 units may be shared with the MA or MS degree.
+Up to six units may be shared with another certificate.